A six-figure salary can seem like a dream come true. After all of your hard work, you are rewarded with more zeros on your paycheck.

 But medicine and law aren't the only ways to become a six-figure earner.
 Other lucrative careers include:

 - Air traffic controllers

 - Human resource managers

 - CEOs: Chief Executive Officers (Such as Oprah Winfrey, founder of Harpo Productions, and Huda Kattan, CEO of Huda Cosmetics)

 Who would have thought you could become a six-figure business owner from home!
-This goes to show big salaries can be earned by people other than actors and professional athletes!
+It goes to show big salaries can be earned by people other than actors and professional athletes!

 Others make a lucrative living with passive income as well.
-By diversifying your income streams you can make well over 6 figures a year.
+By diversifying your income streams, you can make well over a six-figure salary a year.

 The hype around a six-figure salary is the feeling that you’ve made it.
 A big paycheck can feel like you’ve made the American Dream a reality.
-However, that is not necessarily true.
+But that is not necessarily true.